UK rail strike strands commuters, pits workers against govt

 The government has warned that big raises will spark a wage-price spiral driving inflation even higher.

+Electrical engineer Harry Charles said he supported the strikers — even though his normal 10-minute train journey to London Bridge took him 90 minutes by bus.

-All sides are keeping an eye on public opinion, watching carefully where people place the blame, especially in the event of repeated disruptions.
-Prime Minister Boris Johnson was quick to pin responsibility for the strike firmly on the unions.
+All sides are keeping an eye on public frustration, especially in the event of repeated disruptions, and Prime Minister Boris Johnson was quick to pin responsibility for the strike firmly on the unions.

 He told his Cabinet on Tuesday that the strikes were “so wrong and so unnecessary,” and said “union barons” should sit down with bosses and come to a deal.